sirine-chahma/pyntrinio/README.md

 ['AAPL', 'AXP', 'BA', 'CAT', 'CSCO', 'CVX', 'DIS', 'DWDP', 'GE', 'GS', 'HD', 'IBM', 'INTC', 'JNJ', 'JPM', 'KO', 'MCD', 'MMM', 'MRK', 'MSFT', 'NKE', 'PFE', 'PG', 'TRV', 'UNH', 'UTX', 'V', 'VZ', 'WMT', 'XOM']
 ```
 [Developer Sandbox Coverage](https://product.intrinio.com/developer-sandbox/coverage/us-fundamentals-financials-metrics-ratios-stock-prices)

+### Functions
+1. **gather_financial_statement_time_series()**: This function takes in a single stock ticker symbol, the statement, the year, and a list of various periods to compare, and a string specifying if we want the output as a dictionnary or a data frame.
+It returns a table or a data frame (depending on the input) of the information in the selected statement, fora time-series analysis of the company specified.
+2. **gather_financial_statement_company_compare()**: This function takes in a list containing the tickers of the companies we want to compare, the statement, the year and the period of the year we want to study, and a string specifying if we want the output as a dictionnary or a data frame.
+It returns a table or a data frame (depending on the input) of the information in the selected statement, for the selected companies at the wanted time.
+3. **gather_stock_time_series()**: This function takes in a single stock ticker symbol and returns historical stock price data from a timeframe, returned as a dictionary or a pandas dataframe depending on specification.
+4. **gather_stock_returns()**: This function takes in multiple stock ticker symbols, buy-in date, sell-out date and returns a dataframe containing the historical prices at buy-in and sell-out date as well as the corresponding returns (profit/loss).

 #### Examples
 Some simple examples of using the function: